Niger: Seventh Republic (2010–2023)

 Semi-arid Niger is threatened by further desertification.

-Following the adoption of a constitution in 2010 and presidential elections a year later, Mahamadou Issoufou was elected as the first president of the Seventh Republic; he was then re-elected in 2016.
+Following the adoption of a constitution in 2010 and presidential elections in 2011, Mahamadou Issoufou was elected president of the Seventh Republic; he was re-elected in 2016.
 The constitution restored the semi-presidential system which had been abolished a year earlier.
 An attempted coup against him in 2011 was thwarted and its ringleaders arrested.
 Issoufou's time in office was marked by threats to the country's security, stemming from the fallout from the Libyan Civil War and Northern Mali conflict, an insurgency in western Niger by al-Qaeda and Islamic State, the spillover of Nigeria's Boko Haram insurgency into south-eastern Niger, and the use of Niger as a transit country for migrants (often organised by people-smuggling gangs).
 French and American forces assisted Niger in countering these threats.

-On 10 December 2019, a large group of fighters belonging to the Islamic State in the Greater Sahara (IS-GS) attacked a military post in Inates, killing over seventy soldiers and kidnapping others.
+On 10 December 2019, a large group of fighters belonging to the Islamic State in the Greater Sahara (IS-GS) attacked a military post in Inates, killing over seventy Nigerien soldiers and kidnapping others.
 The attack was the deadliest single incident Niger's military has ever experienced.
 On 9 January 2020, a large group of IS-GS militants assaulted a Nigerien military base at Chinagodrar, in Niger's Tillabéri Region, killing at least 89 Nigerien soldiers.

-On 27 December 2020, Nigeriens went to the polls after Issoufou announced he would step down, paving the way to a peaceful transition of power.
+In December 2020, Nigeriens went to the polls after Issoufou announced he would step down, paving the way to a peaceful transition of power.
 No candidate won an absolute majority in the vote: Mohamed Bazoum came closest with 39.33%.
-Per the constitution, a run-off election was held on 20 February 2021, with Bazoum taking 55.75% of the vote and opposition candidate (and former president) Mahamane Ousmane taking 44.25%, according to the electoral commission.
+Per the constitution, a run-off election was held, with Bazoum taking 55.75% of the vote and opposition candidate (and former president) Mahamane Ousmane taking 44.25%, according to the electoral commission.

 At the start of 2021 with the Tchoma Bangou and Zaroumdareye massacres, IS-GS began killing civilians en masse.
-On 21 March 2021, the IS-GS militants attacked several villages around Tillia, killing 141 people, mostly civilians.

-On 31 March 2021, Niger's security forces thwarted an attempted coup by a military unit in the capital, Niamey.
+On 21 March the IS-GS militants attacked several villages around Tillia, killing 141 people, mostly civilians.
+On 31 March Niger's security forces thwarted an an attempted coup.
 Gunfire was heard in the presidential palace.
-The attack took place two days before newly elected president Mohamed Bazoum was due to be sworn into office.
+The attack took place two days before Bazoum was due to be sworn into office.
 The Presidential Guard arrested some people during the incident.
-On 2 April 2021, Bazoum was sworn in as the President of Niger.